Why Does the Renter vs Homeowner Solar Comparison Matter?

 The standard narrative is that homeowners win at solar.
-They get big rooftop systems, the 30% federal tax credit, net metering, property value increases, and 25-year warranties.
+They get big rooftop systems, net metering, property value increases, and 25-year warranties.
 Renters get... portable panels on a balcony.
 End of story.
+(Note: The federal residential solar tax credit expired at the end of 2025, so the old homeowner advantage of a 30% federal subsidy no longer applies.)

 That narrative is incomplete.
 It compares the scale of savings without comparing the scale of investment.
 A $20,000 rooftop system saving $1,500 per year is a 13-year payback.
 A $700 portable kit saving $200 per year is a 3.5-year payback.
 The homeowner saves more in absolute terms.
 The renter often wins on return on investment, especially in the first five years.